United States Naval Forces Europe and Africa: Post Cold War

 USNAVEUR is now focusing more attention on Africa, specifically the Gulf of Guinea region, partially because of the increasing importance of the oil reserves there.
 Ships are now often deploying to aid regional African navies, of which the most important in the region is the Nigerian Navy.
 Connected with this effort, a new geographic combatant command, United States Africa Command, is being stood up and is scheduled for completion in September 2008, which may mean a realignment of USN responsibilities for the West African area.
 As a result, NAVEUR is now sometimes referred to as US Naval Forces Europe-Africa and even NAVAF.
 There is currently however no approved plan to establish a separate Naval Forces Africa HQ.
 Two new task groups are active, Commander Task Group 60.4 which runs the Africa Partnership Station deployment series, and Commander Task Group 60.5, the Southeast Africa Task Group.

+From 26 July-8 August 2021 INS Talwar (F40) visited Mombasa as part of participation in Exercise Cutlass Express 2021.
+Cutlass Express '21, conducted by NAVAF, included VBSS, sharing of best practices, and interoperability with partners, as well as information sharing, a key focus of the exercise.

 The Commander, U.S. Naval Forces Europe-Commander, U.S. Naval Forces Africa (NAVEUR-NAVAF) area of responsibility (AOR) covers approximately half of the Atlantic Ocean, from the North Pole to Antarctica; as well as the Adriatic, Baltic, Barents, Black, Caspian, Mediterranean and North Seas.
 NAVEUR-NAVAF covers all of Russia, Europe and nearly the entire continent of Africa.
 It encompasses 105 countries with a combined population of more than one billion people and includes a landmass extending more than 14 million square miles.